abhijeetgurle/express-typescript-nodejs-boilerplate/README.md

 ## Why I Have Created This?

-There are many boilerplates available on the internet which providers a server app with nodejs, express & typescript but I found them either too complex for my use case or too simple whhere I need to configure lot of features later.
+There are many boilerplates available on the internet which providers a server app with nodejs, express & typescript but I found them either too complex for my use case or too simple where I need to configure lot of features later.
 So I build this repo to be used in projects which are simple & doesn't require lot of unnecessary tooling.

 <br>